loda-lang/loda-lang.github.io/list5.markdown

 * [A288134](https://oeis.org/A288134) ([program](/edit/?oeis=288134)): Positions of 1 in A288132; complement of A288133.
 * [A288156](https://oeis.org/A288156) ([program](/edit/?oeis=288156)): Two even followed by three odd integers: the pattern is (0+2k,0+2k,1+2k,1+2k,1+2k) for k>=0.
 * [A288170](https://oeis.org/A288170) ([program](/edit/?oeis=288170)): a(n) = 3*a(n-1) - a(n-2) - 4*a(n-3) + 2*a(n-4) for n >= 4, where a(0) = 2, a(1) = 4, a(2) = 8, a(3) = 16, a(4) = 34, a(5) = 70 .
+* [A288196](https://oeis.org/A288196) ([program](/edit/?oeis=288196)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 430", based on the 5-celled von Neumann neighborhood.
 * [A288203](https://oeis.org/A288203) ([program](/edit/?oeis=288203)): Fixed point of the mapping 00->0010, 1->010, starting with 00.
 * [A288204](https://oeis.org/A288204) ([program](/edit/?oeis=288204)): Positions of 0 in A288203; complement of A288205.
 * [A288205](https://oeis.org/A288205) ([program](/edit/?oeis=288205)): Positions of 1 in A288203; complement of A288204.